Semester in China

 - Specific course list will be available upon application.

-- The credit will transfer to your transcript upon successful completion of the program
+- The credit may transfer to your transcript upon successful completion of the program if pre-approved.

 - Courses may be audited.